 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why are visual aids particularly effective for clients with limited language proficiency?
+Why are illustrated discharge instructions with pictures and diagrams recommended for clients with limited English proficiency?

 Open an interactive chat with Bash